paketo-buildpacks/paketo-website/content/docs/buildpacks/nginx.md

 # NGINX Buildpack

-The [NGINX CNB](//github.com/paketo-buildpacks/nginx) supports the installation of the NGINX binary distribution onto the `$PATH` inside a container.
+The [NGINX Paketo Buildpack](//github.com/paketo-buildpacks/nginx) supports the installation of the NGINX binary distribution onto the `$PATH` inside a container.
 This makes it available to subsequent buildpacks.